shade/codesync-server/API.md

 > #### Description
 > This gets the list of all the users in the repo.
 > #### JSON Params
-> _to_ - the id of the person you're sending data to.
+> _repo_ - the id of the repository you want the list of.
-> _data_ - some sort of data you want to send them.
 >
 > #### Callback Events
 > none.